JoeFerri/excel-string-extractor/README.md

   -co CONFIGURATION_FILE, --config CONFIGURATION_FILE
-                        the file.json is used for the processing configuration used instead or together with command line parameters
+                        the file.json is used for the processing configuration used instead or together with command line parameters -gcj, --gen-config-json
+                        generates a exse-config.json with the default configuration;
+                        the configuration file will contain all the custom values passed from the command line -gcx, --gen-config-xlsx
+                        generates a exse-config.xlsx with the default configuration;
+                        the configuration file will contain all the custom values passed from the command line

 output:
   options for output